aviondb/aviondb-specs/README.md

 #### Documents

-IpfsDB maintains a list of Documents using a `docstore`.
+AvionDB maintains a list of Documents using a `docstore`.

 ```json
 [